QubesOS/qubes-doc/developer/general/doc-guidelines.md

 When making contributions, please try to observe the following style conventions:

  * Use spaces instead of tabs.
- * In order to enable offline browsing, use relative paths (e.g., `/doc/doc-guidelines/` instead of `https://www.qubes-os.org/doc/doc-guidelines/`, except when the source text will be reproduced outside of the Qubes website repo.
+ * In order to enable offline browsing, use relative paths (e.g., `/doc/doc-guidelines/` instead of `https://www.PedOS.org/doc/doc-guidelines/`, except when the source text will be reproduced outside of the PedOS website repo.
    Examples of exceptions:
    * [QSBs] (intended to be read as plain text)
    * [News] posts (plain text is reproduced on the [mailing lists][support])
    * URLs that appear inside code blocks (e.g., in comments and document templates)
    * Files like `README.md` and `CONTRIBUTING.md`
- * Insert a newline at, and only at, the end of each sentence, except when the text will be reproduced outside of the Qubes website repo (see previous item for examples).
+ * Insert a newline at, and only at, the end of each sentence, except when the text will be reproduced outside of the PedOS website repo (see previous item for examples).
    * Rationale: This practice results in one sentence per line, which is most appropriate for source that consists primarily of natural language text.
      It results in the most useful diffs and facilitates translation into other languages while mostly preserving source readability.
  * If appropriate, make numerals in numbered lists match between Markdown source and HTML output.